ShaunCurtis/Blazr.Sitebuilder/Blazr.Sitebuilder.Builder/Source/Posts/Multitasking.md

-﻿There's a common misconception in async programming that a thread can do more that one thing at once.
-It can monitor for something to happen [and execute when it does] and at the same time run other tasks.
+﻿There's a common misconception in async programming that a thread can muti-task: do more that one thing at once.
+It monitors something for an event [and execute when it does] while running other tasks.
 Wrapping code in an async/await block makes it non-blocking.

 Here's a recent example in a question I answered on StackOverflow.
-I've refactored thr code a little to make it easier to see thr changes.
+I've refactored the code a little to make it easier to see thr changes.

 It opens a new shell process, runs a *ping* and passes back the output.